tahasclone/Binance-Liquidity-Exchange/README.md

 4. Create a file called " config.py " and include the API_KEY and API_SECRET generated from the testnet website mentioned above.
 5. Now you're good to go!
 Run the project with " python liquidity_engine.py " and watch the magic happen.

+## Improvements for scaling
+- Using asyncio
+- Placing multiple orders
+- Using multiple accounts